bmrb-io/BMRB-API/README.md

 **/entry/**

-When you access this URI you must also provide a NMR-STAR entry in text format as the body of the request.
+When you access this URI you must also provide a NMR-STAR entry in text or JSON format as the body of the request.
 The entry will be parsed and stored in the database.
 You can then use all of the entry-based queries below on your saved entry.
 The response to this request will include two keys: